The Japanese Health Ministry is set to approve the antiviral drug today.

 Japan's move comes almost a week after the drug received the green light on Friday, May 1st, in the US.
 It will be used against severe cases only.
 The US approval came after clinical trials showed a shorting by a third in patients’ recovery time.
 The treatment will be administrated by injection.
 During Monday's trading session, Gilead's stock price dropped by 0.36%.

-The move is unexpected, as the Japanese approval process usually takes a year, and it based on domestic clinical trials.
+The move is unexpected, as the Japanese approval process usually takes a year, and it is based on domestic clinical trials.
 The expectations are high, as using Remdesivir was already on the table since late April.

 The use of Remdesivir is quite controversial, as it previously underwent clinical trials against Ebola, but it performed much worse than other drugs.
 Nevertheless, it is put against COVID-19 because it can disable the virus's mechanism of copying itself to submerge the host's immune system.